adamsilver/fdpb/05-Inbox-Management.md

 ## Where to display action buttons

 Conventionally speaking we should display action buttons at the top of a list.
 This is becauses lists can be long.
-At least by having actions at the top, the user has a chance to see what is available before making a selection.
+At least by having actions at the top, the user has a chance to see what actions are available before selection.

-You can put the action buttons at the bottom too for convenience.
+We can put the buttons at the bottom too for convenience and for screen readers.
 Or you could consider using `position: sticky`.
 It's not usually something I advise by default, because sticky elements get in the way.
 And is quite often to the way with lists, we're not always acting upon them in this way.
 Quite often we're just browsing and clicking in to detail.

 ## Select all?